sghall/bundle-inspector-webpack-plugin/README.md

 ## Roadmap

 It's early days for this project.
 Lots of work to be done on the visualizations to make them more helpful.
-Need to make it work as webpack plugin as well as command line tool.

 Have a suggestion/idea/comment/criticism?
 Open an issue.